QLe13/CatPaws/docs/index.md

 # CSpace - Project Description

 The goal of this project is to create a lightweight and easy to use software for class registration in a higher education setting.

-### Features

-Wow!
-More filler text.
-Documentation coming soon!
+By restricting the scope to our client's requirements, we can create a reliable service that avoids unnecessary feature bloating.

+There are a number of existing services that we will take positive and negative inspiration from.
+Examples include Trinity University's TigerPaws and the Texas public-school service Skyward.
+However, these applications contain a number of issues that we will seek to avoid.
+These include:
+1. Unintuitive or unattractive user interfaces.
+2. Unnecessary features that either slow down the software or confuse users.
+3.

 # Requirements

+### Original Client Requirements:
+A website that allows students to search and register for classes, administrators to add/delete classes, and students to view their current classes.

 ### Functional Requirements:
 1. Student Registration: The system should allow students to register for classes, view their class schedules, and drop or add courses.